Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

 # Parameters

+`-isLicensed`

+ Whether or not the user has any licenses assigned

+ Type: SkuPartNumber

 # Inputs

 Client_Id,Client_Secret,Tenantid

 # Procedure to run the script

-   To excute `MembershipChangeTeacher-Owner,Student-Member` download/copy and paste the script into powersell
+   To excute `MembershipChangeTeacher-Owner,Student-Member` download/copy and paste the script into powershell

    Provide the input parameters Client_Id,Client_Secret,Tenantid and hit enter to proceed further on the script